arojunior/php-orm-pdo/README.md

   - CRUD functions
   - Auto load Model classes in Controllers
   - To use the automatic functions you should use the filename and structure conventions
-  - Just follow the exemple on /controller/UsuariosController.php
+  - Just follow the exemple on /controller/UsersController.php
   - All controllers in /app/controllers folder
   - All models in /app/models folder

 So you have two options: you can use like a framework puting your files inside the folder structure or just use like a vendor and extending the Model class (/core/model/Model.php)

+**Convetions to use as a framework**

+  - All controllers in /app/controller path
+  - All models in /app/model path
+  - All views in /app/view path
+  - Filenames and classes must has the same name

 **CRUD**